ArduPilot/ardupilot_wiki/copter/source/docs/altholdmode.rst

    to move the autopilot out of the prop wash effect or shield it within an appropriately ventilated enclosure.
 #.
 Sudden altitude changes caused by light striking the barometer.
-   APM2.x sold after mid 2013 come with black tape on the inside of the case to protect against this.

 Adequate Power
 ==============